Spoilers For ‘General Hospital’: Jax Considers His Options Regarding Nikolas

 As viewers saw during Friday’s show, Cassandra Pierce escaped both from Pentonville and from Nikolas and she has set her sights on taking Charlotte Cassadine away from Kelly’s Diner.
 It seems likely that Jax will make the connections from Charlotte to Cassandra to Nikolas fairly quickly, and considering his soft spot for Nina Reeves, Jax will surely be rattled by this new development.

-In addition, General Hospital spoilers detail that soon Jason Morgan will pop up at Jax’s place to talk.
+In addition, General Hospital spoilers detail that Jason Morgan will soon pop up at Jax’s place to talk.
 These two men don’t interact all that often, but it seems that Jason will want to urge Jax to put Josslyn Jacks and Carly Corinthos first right now as they both need him.
 Apparently, this essentially becomes the straw that breaks the camel’s back.

 Josslyn has her sights set on Jax's new beach house.
 Is he ready for her to live with him on a regular basis?